The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Swap Price Models

 for all $t\in[0,\tau_1]$ and we arrive directly at swap price dynamics of martingale form.
 Since the model is not linked to the delivery time, the pricing measures for the futures and swap contract coincide, as the dynamics do.

-In Figure \ref{fi:Vola_Swap_Arismendi}, we illustate the model for different speed of mean-reversion parameters of the volatility process.
-The higher the parameter $\kappa$, the closer the seasonal mean-reversion level is reached by the stochastic volatility, and the higher the stochastic volatility oscillates.
-This affects the swap price evolution as well.
+In Figure \ref{fi:Vola_Swap_Arismendi_beta}, we illustrate the model for different amplitudes $\beta$ in the mean-reversion level of the volatility process..
+The higher $\beta$, the more pronounced the mean-reversion level, and the higher the stochastic volatility oscillates (see Figure \ref{fi:Vola_Swap_Arismendi_beta} (b)).
+Hence, the higher $\beta$, the more the swap's trajectory fluctuates (see Figure \ref{fi:Vola_Swap_Arismendi_beta} a)).